|1. PolyU-SPEED Award - Top-up Degree Programmes|

-Classes for full-time students will normally be held during daytime while classes for part-time students will normally be held on weekday evenings and/ or Saturday afternoons.
+While most of the classes for full-time students will be held in the daytime, some classes may be arranged in the evening.
+Classes for part-time students will normally be held on weekday evenings and/ or Saturday afternoons.

 |1||Do the programmes offered by PolyU SPEED in collaboration with overseas universities require registration under the Education Bureau?|